Hurricane Fabian: Caribbean

-The hurricane produced storm surge damage in Antigua and Barbuda, where some boats were lightly damaged.
+The hurricane produced storm surge damage in Antigua and Barbuda, where some boats were damaged.
+Along the north coast of Puerto Rico, high waves killed a swimmer in Isla Verde.
 Strong swells and high tides produced large waves on the north coast of Puerto Rico, washing out beaches in various locations.
 Waves knocked out a 10 ft portion of a construction site in Ocean Park, resulting in US in damage.
 In the Dominican Republic, the hurricane produced waves of up to 8 ft in height.
 Due to the waves and gusty winds, boats were advised to stay at port.
 Several families had to be evacuated in Nagua when rough seas flooded their homes.